-You can install up to four internal SCSI devices in some models of the server.
-These models come with one SCSI cable that is connected from the internal SCSI connector to the standard hot-swap-drive backplane.
+You can install up to four internal SCSI devices using the SCSI cable that comes with some models of the server.
+Other server models might come with one SCSI cable that is connected from the internal SCSI connector to the standard hot-swap-drive backplane.
 You can attach additional internal SCSI devices to the other internal SCSI connector, or you can use the connector to attach external SCSI devices.
 To connect external SCSI devices, remove the SCSI knockout from the rear of the server and secure the free end of an optional cable in the new opening.